 This article will explore different types of office layouts, their unique benefits, and potential challenges.
 Whether designing a new space or rethinking an existing one, you’ll learn how to choose a layout that aligns with your business goals and supports your team’s needs.

-An office layout refers to the way workspaces are arranged.
+A workplace layout refers to the way workspaces are arranged.
 It includes furniture, desks, meeting areas, and even pathways.
-A well-designed layout meets the needs of the organization and its employees.
+A well-designed layout meets the needs of the organisation and its employees.

 A good layout can improve communication.
 It can make employees feel comfortable and motivated.
 Choosing the right one is key to creating a productive environment.

 Workplace layouts aren’t one-size-fits-all.
-Each type has specific features that cater to different work styles, industries, and goals.
+Each type has specific features that cater to different types of workplaces, styles, industries, and goals.
 Let’s take a closer look at some of the most popular different types of office layouts, their pros and cons, and how they work in different scenarios.

 The traditional layout focuses on individual workspaces.
 It typically includes private workspaces or office cubicles separated by walls or partitions.
-This layout prioritizes privacy and structure, offering employees dedicated spaces for focused work.
+This layout prioritises privacy and structure, offering employees dedicated spaces for focused work.

 Advantages